JMill/stat101-2013fa/s09pset.rst

     Step 4: Make the decision.
 Since *P*-value is less than 0.05, the decision is to reject the null hypothesis.

     Step 5: Summarize the results.
-There is enought evidence to support the claim that the tutition and fees at four-year public colleges are greater than $5700.
+There is enough evidence to support the claim that the tutition and fees at four-year public colleges are greater than $5700.

     |s09pset-nullhypothesis-high-5900dollars|